 This work is licensed under a Creative Commons Attribution 3.0 Unported license (CC-BY 3.0): http://creativecommons.org/licenses/by/3.0/legalcode.
+In brief, this license authorizes each and everybody to share (to copy, distribute and transmit) the work

-In brief, this license authorizes each and everybody to share (to copy, distribute and transmit) the work under the following conditions, without impairing or restricting the authors' moral rights:

-Attribution: The work must be attributed to its authors.
+CCC () BY In brief, this license authorizes each and everybody to share (to copy, distribute and transmit) the wo under the following conditions, without impairing or restricting the authors' moral rights: Attribution: The work must be attributed to its authors.